 Chatting about your diverticulitis isn’t exactly party talk.
 This unpleasant condition, which occurs when tiny pouches inside the large intestine become inflamed, can cause intense lower abdominal pain, diarrhea, constipation, a fever, and sometimes a good deal of rectal bleeding.
 Following a liquid diet for a while can help treat it, but antibiotics, and sometimes even surgery, may be needed.
 In recent years, hospital admissions for elective surgery for diverticulitis have increased 25% to 30%.
-But a new study in JAMA suggests that these treatments may be overused.
+But these treatments for diverticulitis may be overused, according to a study published in JAMA in 2014.

 University of Michigan researchers reviewed the results of 80 studies of diverticulitis and its treatment.
 While the team agreed that antibiotic use and surgery are sometimes necessary, it concluded that there should be a lesser role for aggressive antibiotic or surgical intervention for chronic or recurrent diverticulitis than was previously thought necessary.